halbarry/halbarry/README.md

  ***hal jordan fictionkin, i perform halbarry lesbianism***
   >> “great going, flash! with a teammate like you, how can i lose?”

-  mainly on twitter @flashcentric. no dni. pref 18+ tho
+  mainly on twitter @flashcentric. no dni, i hide freely if im uncomfy. pref 18+ tho
     dc: flashcentric
    dc & marvel comics. barry allen yume, selective. turns him lesbin